 We only work with registered groups and organisations at this time.

 We don't make donations to individual fundraising activities, but we wish you the best of luck with your campaign.

 How does your approval process work?

-Depending on the grant budget, approval will be done by either the Head of Programme, Laudes Foundation Investment Committee or our Board of Directors.
-You can read more about our approval process.
+Depending on the grant budget, approval will be done by either the Head of Programme, Director, CEO or the Laudes Foundation Investment Committee.

 What happens after my proposal is approved?